Rarely does a budget to mid-priced cordless vacuum meet my high expectations.

 And LG CordZero.

 You could see the difference in these overhead shots.
-The Simplicity S65 nozzle can turn in a 90-degree effortlessly, while the Shark and LG could not.
+The Simplicity S65 nozzle can turn a 90-degree effortlessly, while the Shark and LG cannot.

 How much power does the Simplicity S65 have?